minprog/modules/intro/index.md

-# Module 0: Hello, World!
+# Module 0: Hello, World

 In this module, you'll write your first programs!
 You'll first create a full program in Scratch, a fun language that makes a lot of complex things easy to do, like animating pictures on the screen.
-And then we will transition to C, but slowly.
+And then we will transition to C, but all in due time.
+Let's get started!

 ## Help